4 Cold Calling Tips to Warm Things Up

 4 Tips for Cold Calling

 Tip #1: Right Attitude

 You need to psych yourself up and be confident and comfortable on the phone.
-The call doesn’t need to perfect, but it should come across as a natural and unscripted call.
+The call doesn’t need to be perfect, but it should come across as a natural and unscripted call.
 Sure, you can have some notes to rely on, but having a more genuine dialogue on the phone will be more attractive.
 It will get a better response.
-Be familiar with your product or service that you’re selling and be prepared for the prospect to tell you “No” or my favorite, “Can you send me an email with more information”?
+Be familiar with the product or service that you’re selling and be prepared for the prospect to tell you “No” or my favorite, “Can you send me an email with more information”?

 Also, on the days that you don’t feel like speaking on the phone (everyone has those days), take advantage of this time, create a list for yourself when you feel more up to calling, and then do some research!
 If you’re not preparing for another round of calls, then you better believe that someone else is.

 Grant Cardone on why your attitude means so much in sales.

 Tip #2: Be Persistent